All events and activities take place on the Bethel College campus in North Newton unless otherwise noted.

 - All students, BC and otherwise — FREE!

-* Friday evening performance interpreted for the D/deaf community.
+* Sunday afternoon performance interpreted for the D/deaf community.

-Tickets can be purchased online; at the Thresher Shop in Schultz Student Center, Mon.–Fri., 8 a.m.–5 p.m.; or at the door starting one hour before each performance (subject to availability).
+Tickets can be purchased online or at the Thresher Shop in Schultz Student Center, Mon.–Fri., 8 a.m.–5 p.m.; or at the door starting one hour before each performance (subject to availability).

 SPONSORS